 First you need to know that “sin gluten” means “without gluten” in the Spanish language.
 Be sure to look for these two words in bakeries, grocery stores, on products and on restaurant menus!

-Also find dairy free, shellfish free and food allergy translation cards in the Spanish language if you have additional food concerns.
+Also find gluten free, milk allergy and food allergy translation cards in the Spanish language if you have additional food concerns.

 Find More Tips for Safe Gluten Free and Allergy Free Travel